-After the death of Pepin III the Short (714-768), his sons Carloman (751-771) and Charles (747/748-814) shared the throne.
-After the early death of his brother, Charles became the sole ruler of the Frankish Empire in 771.
-In numerous battles, he expanded his empire, the largest since the Roman Empire, over present-day France, Belgium, Germany, Austria, and Switzerland, laying the foundation for a Christian Western world.
-On Christmas 800, he was crowned Roman Emperor by Pope Leo III (750-816) in Rome.
+After the death of Pippin III the Short (714-768), his sons Karlmann (751-771) and Karl (747/748-814) shared the throne.
+After the early death of his brother, Charles became sole ruler of the Frankish Empire in 771.
+In numerous battles, he extended his empire, the largest since the Roman Empire, over what is now France, Belgium, Germany, Austria and Switzerland and laid the foundations for a Christian West.
+At Christmas 800, he was crowned Roman Emperor by Pope Leo III (750-816) in Rome.

-In addition to trade, crafts, and agriculture, he promoted cultural development and the sciences, and also created a comprehensive legal order, including wine law matters.
-Furthermore, he promoted viticulture through numerous laws and donations of vineyards, as evidenced by numerous documents mostly to Roman Catholic monasteries or orders in over 50 locations.
-In the "Capitulare de villis vel curtis imperii Caroli Magni" (Regulation on the Administration of the Crown Lands) issued by him and recorded in 812, among other things, the three-field system, fruit cultivation, livestock breeding, and viticulture are regulated.
+In addition to trade, commerce and agriculture, he promoted cultural development and the sciences and also created a comprehensive legal system, including wine legislation.
+He also promoted viticulture through numerous laws and donations of vineyards, as evidenced by numerous documents, mostly to Roman Catholic monasteries and orders in well over 50 places.
+In the "Capitulare de villis vel curtis imperii Caroli Magni" (landed estate ordinance on the administration of crown estates) issued by him and recorded in 812, the three-field cultivation, fruit care, livestock breeding and viticulture are regulated, among other things.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.